telerik/blazor-docs/_contentTemplates/editor/general.md

 #end

 #prosemirror-schema-general-info
 The Editor accepts a custom ProseMirror schema through its `Schema` parameter.
-Set this `string` parameter to the name of the JavaScript function that:
+Set this `string` parameter to the name of a JavaScript function that:

 * Is declared in the global scope (the `window` object).
 * Returns an instance of the [ProseMirror `Schema` class](https://prosemirror.net/docs/ref/#model.Schema)(the updated schema).
 You can access this class from the `ProseMirror` object of the event arguments.